andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_12_Scripting.rst

   disp([num2str(size(FUNCTIONAL_FILE,2)),' sessions']);
   TR=3.56; % Repetition time

-Executing this block of code will return both the number of subjects and the number of sessions per subject.
+Executing this block of code will return both the number of subjects and the number of sessions per subject, and the wildcard ``*`` will return any files that contain the string ``sub-``, ``_func_sub-``, and ``task-rest_bold.nii.gz``, in that order.
+For your own experiment, remember to change this filter so that it is specific to how your data is labeled.
+Remember to change the TR as well, if needed.

 The Setup Field
 ^^^^^^^^^^^^^^^

 Each field after the ``batch`` structure will be one of the tabs listed in the CONN GUI: Setup, Denoising, and Analysis.

+The first block of code will populate the ``Setup`` field of the ``batch`` structure.
+If the files above were correctly loaded, this block of code should be useable for any experiment.
+You may want to change the batch name to something more descriptive of your study, and change the processing pipeline and slice order if needed.

 ::